Canon D30 vs Fujifilm X100T

 So how do things add up?
 Which of the two cameras – the Canon D30 or the Fujifilm X100T – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-D30:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.54x vs 0.43x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (540 versus 330) on a single battery charge.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.